ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 ### Tracking

 And last but not least, what if the ISP was just **injecting tracking code** in your visited websites?
-This isn't true for the biggest part of Western Europe, but i've seen cases documented where the ISP injected JavaScript tracking code in plain HTTP calls or even requring you to install their own rogue [Root CA Certificate](https://en.wikipedia.org/wiki/Root_certificate), so they perform a Man-in-the-Middle Attack.
+This isn't true for the biggest part of Western Europe, but I’ve seen cases documented where the ISP injected JavaScript tracking code in plain HTTP calls or even requiring you to install their own rogue [Root CA Certificate](https://en.wikipedia.org/wiki/Root_certificate), so they perform a Man-in-the-Middle Attack.
 And as always, install a reputable Anti Virus and Firewall on your device.

 ## Factor Mitigations